SpareBank1/designsystem/README.md

 - `smallHeader` adds the `--small-header`-modifier to the table for reduced header width on tables when screen width < 768px (`@breakpoint-md`).
 - `alignLeft` adds the `--text-left`-modifier to the table for skipping left padding on content in the first column
+- `columnLayoutMobile` adds the `--columns-sm` modifier in order to switch from the standard vertical layout to two columns for table headers and cells on mobile screen sizes.
 ```javascript
 const expandedContentMapper = row => row.address && <span>Adresse: { row.address }</span>;